dannsam/xenko-docs/manual/graphics/skyboxes.md

 ## Use a skybox as a light source

-You can set the skybox as the light type in a a [Light component](xref:SiliconStudio.Xenko.Engine.LightComponent).
+You can set the skybox as the light type in a [Light component](xref:SiliconStudio.Xenko.Engine.LightComponent).
 Xenko analyzes the skybox and generates lighting using [image-based lighting (Wikipedia)](https://en.wikipedia.org/wiki/Image-based_lighting).

 For more information, see [Skybox lights](lighting-and-shadows/skybox-lights.md).